TechEvolvace/Experiments-with-NextJS/experiment-1-website/README.md

 Apparently, the src/app/page.js is the landing page for the NextJS project!

+It appears that NextJS follows the Components architecture and styling similar to React's Components!

+The components in NextJS are still exported as modules similar to with React

+The `page.modules.css` file is responsible for styling this landing page's appearance!</p>

+The application of the class selectors from the page.modules.css file on the NextJS components is the same method of applying class selectors with CSS Modules files on React components!

 ### Root Directory

 The `package.json` file contains project metadata, dependencies, and scripts which help me run the development server to see the final result of my changes to the NextJS project!